jameshughes89/cs2XX-ComputerArchitecture/site/labs/esap/esap-and-or-not.rst

 #.
 Include the hardware for ``AND``, ``OR``, and ``NOT`` operations to the ESAP system

-    * These operators will work similar to addition to subtraction in how they work
+    * These operators will work similar to addition to subtraction in the existing design

         * Apply the operator to the contents of the A and B registers, and store the result in the A register
         * ``NOT`` only works on the contents of the A register